2018 Luminary Award Recipient

 In this exemplary company, the Council is proud to highlight Yale Cancer Center.
 The Yale Cancer Center is one of the select few centers in the nation and the only one in southern New England designated a comprehensive cancer center by the National Cancer Institute.
 Through pioneering research, health innovations, and breakthrough treatments, the Yale Cancer Center is leading the world in cancer research for the betterment and advancement of our global community.

-Sponsorship Opportunites Available – contact Megan Torrey at email@example.com
+To discuss Sponsorship Opportunites, please contact CEO Megan Torrey at email@example.com

 About the Luminary Award